billyBillLiu/WeCardWiki-CI103-Project-/Activity-Report-for-Bill-Liu.md

 Creating and Saving Cards - Implementing Class into Edit Page - TO DO \
 40 min \
 I deleted the separate class I made last week.
-I used the already existing card widget as the class instead.
+I used the already existing card widget (Card()) as the class instead.
+This is located in BlackCard.dart.
 I renamed it to BlankCard() and changed it to a stateless widget.
 I pasted the methods from the old class over.
 I then initialized an object in editPage using that class and used that object to build the display on the edit page. \
 _April 17, 2023, at: 8:43 PM moved to In Progress, 09:23 PM moved to Review._

 Creating and Saving Cards - Validation for edit name method - TO DO \
 20 min \
-I created form keys for name, number, and email.
+I created form keys for name, number, and email in editCard.dart.
 I then added a validation parameter in the "Name" text field that only takes letters, periods, apostrophes, commas, and dashes. \
 _April 19, 2023, at: 10:00 PM moved to In Progress, 10:20 PM moved to Review._

 Creating and Saving Cards - Validation for edit number method - TO DO \
 40 min \
-I added a validation parameter to the "number" text field that only takes numbers.
+In editCard.dart, I added a validation parameter to the "number" text field that only takes numbers.
 I also capped the length of the text field 11 digits.
 If the length is less than 10, a red message will appear below the text field. \
 _April 19, 2023, at: 10:21 PM moved to In Progress, 11:01 PM moved to Review._

 Creating and Saving Cards - Validation for edit email method - TO DO \
 15 min \
-I added a validation parameter to the "email" text field.
+In editCard.dart, I added a validation parameter to the "email" text field.
 The format that is accepted by this validation is email@address.domain. \
 _April 19, 2023, at: 11:01 PM moved to In Progress, 11:16 PM moved to Review._

 Signed By: \
+Bill Liu \

 ---------------------------------------------------------------------------------------------------------

-**April 10th - April 16, 2022**
+**April 10th - April 16, 2023**

 Issues: None